Skip to content

 channel.getConversations()

-// Delete or rename a conversation
+// Delete a conversation by ID

 await channel.deleteConversation('old-thread')